top of page

 COACHING NOTES:

-Freedom means "that you stand free of making demands on others and on life to make you happy;" which means taking full responsibility and not blaming anyone, no longer being a victim of life.
+1. Freedom means taking full responsibility and not blaming anyone or anything, no longer being a victim of life.

-Don't worry if you feel you're not capable of "absolute surrender."
-Simply allow yourself to soften and open.
+3. And if you feel you're not capable of "absolute surrender," simply allow yourself to soften and open.
 In the words of Eckhart Tolle, "Bring acceptance into your non-acceptance.
 Bring surrender into your non-surrender.
 Then see what happens."

 “The important thing is allowing the whole world to wake up.
 Part of allowing the whole world to wake up is recognizing that the whole world is free—everybody is free to be as they are.